-If there is a danger to using social media in the context of idea validation, it's that there is a certain randomness to outcomes – and so expectations need to be tapered.
-For example, it’s much easier for someone to click a ‘like button’ than it is for him or her to fill out a landing page conversion form.
-So, I’d caution against placing too much stock into high-level social media feedback (positive or negative).
+If there is a danger to using social media in the context of idea validation, it's that there is a certain randomness to outcomes—and so expectations need to be tapered.
+For example, it’s much easier for people to click a ‘like button’ than it is for them to fill out a landing page conversion form.
+So I’d caution against placing too much stock into high-level social media feedback (positive or negative).

 One tool that we all have access to—and that you’ll undoubtedly need to embrace as an eventual startup founder— is ‘the hustle’.

 Not sure where to start with regards to idea qualification?
 Step outside of your house/office/routine, literally, and talk to people.
 Have conversations.
 Practice selling your product as if it’s built and ready to ship.

 Track down the people in your network who you think might understand the problem you’re solving and take them out for a coffee.
 Go to the businesses that might one day buy your product and introduce yourself to the decision-makers.
 Pitch your idea at a local startup event.
 Strike up conversations with strangers on the street.
 Wear a sandwich board and measure honks per 100 cars.
 You get the point.

 The online marketing equivalent of boots-on-the-ground hustle is perhaps the relatively new concept of growth hacking.
 In some sense, any and all of the tools described in this article rely on the idea of growth hacking—that is, using low-cost, creative ways to achieve a desired outcome (here, it’s all about qualifying your startup idea).